 With teenagers and young adults, control may take the form of trying to exert influence on the people around them -- wanting family or friends to behave in ways that will lead to an acceptable or “safe” outcome.
 They may complain about things they don’t like or act out when they don’t get their way, often causing others to “walk on eggshells” to avoid upsetting them.
 Or control may take the form of avoidance, by staying away from social, school, or work situations or activities that lead to uncomfortable anxious feelings.

 When control fails -- which it almost always does -- anxiety can turn to anger.
 Anger is a “bigger” and more upsetting emotion for parents and others to deal with.
 So they my focus on anger management as the primary concern, when the underlying issue that leads to the anger is anxiety.

-Reacting with anger doesn’t feel good to teens and young adults.
+Reacting with anger doesn’t feel good to most people.
 They may “get their way” when they’re angry, but on some level they recognize their anger hurts those they care about.
-With an anxious teen or young adult, self-esteem may suffer as they cause pain to others or struggle with school or work performance or social engagement.
+With an anxious young adult, self-esteem may suffer as they cause pain to others or struggle with school or work performance or social engagement.

 The Good News

 In the vast majority of cases, anxiety is treatable.
-As your teen or young adult begins to feel less anxious, they feel more capable and better able to engage in the world and be more productive in all aspects of their lives.
+As you begin to feel less anxious, you will feel more capable and better able to engage in the world and be more productive in all aspects of your life.
 Improved self-esteem and personal growth are natural outcomes of these changes.